 How to Deal With Bullying

-Q: What can middle school kids do?
-How can they deal with bullying?
+How can middle school kids deal with bullying?

 So we can’t just say, “You need to be an upstander.”
 But we can talk to our children about what they can do if they observe someone being mean.
-There are a lot of options:
+Here are some options:

 - Confront the bully directly